Reviews You Can Rely On

 Versatility

-The Ridgerunner is our Top Pick for Ultimate Comfort, and we find it offers the most versatility in positions in which you can sleep comfortably.
+The Warbonnet Ridgerunner offers great comfort thanks to the variety of sleeping positions it facilitates.
 It's delightful to lay on your back, super comfortable on both sides, and is even comfortable for stomach sleeping.
-Having this many position options in a camping hammock is practically unknown.
+Having this many position options in a camping hammock is uncommon, to say the least.

-While the bug netting isn't completely removable, so you can't leave it behind to save weight, it has the ability to be zipped all the way down and stowed away in a special pocket at the foot of the hammock.
-This is a really nice feature, as it allows you to clear your side views from netting completely.
+While the bug netting isn't completely removable, it has the ability to be zipped all the way down and stowed away in a special pocket at the foot of the hammock.
+This is a really nice feature, as it lets you clear your side views from netting completely.
+Unfortunately, because the net is attached, you cannot leave it at home when you want to save weight or space in your backpack.

-warbonnet ridgerunner hammock review - with the bug netting tucked away, you can relax and take in the...
+warbonnet ridgerunner - with the bug netting tucked away, you can relax and take in the...

 With the bug netting tucked away, you can relax and take in the views then quickly zip yourself in when the evening bugs emerge.